vargatn/synthetic/index.md

 ## What's the point?

-The performance of weak lensing measurements cannot be a-priory guaranteed, it needs to be validated in a series of tests, mock observations, and image simulations.
+The performance of weak lensing measurements cannot be a-priori guaranteed, it needs to be validated in a series of tests, mock observations, and image simulations.

 The interplay between different observational and systematic effects can be best characterized in a unified benchmark which tests the measurement in an